-This is a FREE EVENT sponsored by The Gaines-Jones Education Foundation and open to students, parents and guardians seeking more info on:
+This is a FREE EVENT sponsored by Gaines-Jones Scholars and open to students, parents and guardians seeking more info on:

 On March 13, 2020 Gaines-Jones Founders, Friends, Board Members, Parents and Scholars gathered for a Spring Huddle in Albany, Georgia.
 Watch this video to learn about the history of the organization, how members of our Gaines-Jones family feel about education and how their scholarships have impacted the lives of our Scholars.